 Skip to main content

 While iroh is written in Rust, it can be used in many other languages and environments.
-There are several practical approaches to using iroh in your language of choice:

-Build Your Own FFI Wrapper
+Build Your Own Wrapper

-• Complete control over the API surface
+• Full control over the API surface you expose

 • The ability to tailor it to your specific use case

-• Type-safe bindings for your language
+• Type-safe bindings for your language (with FFI)

 Community Bindings